Gardner Elder Law Attorneys Protect Spouses When One Enters a Nursing Home

 Spouses remaining at home are at risk when their partners engage long-term care

 When one spouse enters a nursing home for long-term health care, the spouse left in the community may feel fear of financial hardship to pay the high cost of institutionalized care.
 Medicaid rules protect the at-home spouse's income and assets without affecting the ability of the spouse in the nursing home to receive public aid.
 However, the laws appear to protect only a moderate amount.
-Elder law attorneys at Stockton & Stern LLC help preserve marital resources, so spouses can pay the cost institutional care for one, while the other lives independently, with dignity, in the community.
+Elder law attorneys at Stockton & Kandt LLC help preserve marital resources, so spouses can pay the cost institutional care for one, while the other lives independently, with dignity, in the community.

 What is spousal impoverishment?

 When one spouse enters long-term care in a nursing home, the costs can range from $5,000 to $8,000 per month, or more.
 Nursing home costs can easily exceed the income of older adults and quickly deplete investments and savings.
 So, the spouse who remains at home will soon have little to no income or resources to rely on; a condition termed "spousal impoverishment."
 The Medicaid spousal impoverishment rules protect the community spouse when the stay of the other spouse in the nursing home exceeds 30 consecutive days.
 The rules disregard state laws on community property and division of marital property.